On the late-time tails of massive perturbations in spherically symmetric black holes: Green's function for massive scalar perturbations in spherically symmetric black hole spacetimes

 To be specific, one arrives at the standard form~\cite{book-methods-mathematical-physics-05}

 where the coefficients $\kappa$ and $\lambda$ are given by

 and

 A few comments are in order.
 The master equation Eq.~\eqref{master-Whittaker} can be viewed as a feasible approximation mainly for the far region.
 In other words, in the vicinity of the horizon, the properties of the effective potential Eq.~\eqref{effU} no longer adequately reflect those of Eq.~\eqref{effV}.
-As a result, the in-going wave boundary condition of $\tilde\Psi_1$ is likely to be distorted so that it does not necessarily manifest this feature as a solution in the far region.
+As a result, the in-going wave boundary condition of $\tilde\Psi_1$ is likely to be distorted so that the feature does not necessarily manifest itself in a solution in the far region.
 Usually, some ``matching'' process~\cite{agr-qnm-tail-20, agr-qnm-tail-21} should be employed if the specific waveform is of interest.
 Fortunately, reminiscent of the case of massless perturbations~\cite{agr-qnm-tail-06}, for most of the time, it turns out~\cite{agr-qnm-tail-22} that the particular form of $\tilde\Psi_1$ is not a crucial ingredient for the late-time tails.
-In this study, however, we will also explore a few exceptional cases in Sec.~\ref{subsec1} and~\ref{subsec2}.
-Meanwhile, what remains essential is that the in-going wave shall {\it not} contain any branch cut, as it is a physically pertinent requirement for a black hole metric.
+In this study, however, we will also explore a few exceptions in Sec.~\ref{subsec1} and~\ref{subsec2}.
+Meanwhile, what remains essential is that $\tilde{\Psi}_1 $ shall {\it not} contain any branch cut, as it is a physically pertinent requirement for a black hole metric.